Ayanavaram

-Ayanpuram, or Ayanavaram, is a neighbourhood in Chennai, India.
-Konnur High Road, one of the important connecting roads in Chennai runs through Ayanavaram.
+Ayanpuram or Ayanavaram is a neighbourhood in Chennai, India.
+Konnur High Road (Ayanavaram road), one of the important connecting roads in Chennai runs through Ayanavaram.

 Etymology

 The neighbourhood was originally known as Ayanpuram, with Ayan meaning Brahma.
 When Lord Muruga admonished Brahma and took over creation, it is believed that Brahma prayed to Shiva here and got his action of creativity back.
 It is believed that Brahma worshipped Shiva at Parasurama Easwaran Koil.
 It is in recognition of that Ayanpuram is named.
 (It was also called Brahmapuri).

 Road transport

 Main roads that pass through the neighbourhood include Konnur High Road, Pilkington Road, Constable Road, Anderson Road, Loco Works Road, Carriage Works Road, Ayanavaram Road, Medavakkam Tank Road, and Phipps Road.
-The neighbourhood is served by the Ayanavaram bus terminus which is attached with a depot for maintenance of buses.
+The neighbourhood is served by the Ayanavaram bus depot.
+It a terminus which is attached with a depot for maintenance of buses.

 Rail transport

 The neighbourhood is served by Perambur, Perambur Carriage Works, Perambur Loco Works, and Villivakkam railway stations.